OliverColeman/ahni/README.txt

 (decent documentation for all the available parameters coming eventually...)

-*DEVELOPMENT AND CREATING NEW EXPERIMENTS*
+DEVELOPMENT AND CREATING NEW EXPERIMENTS

-To create your own experiments you will most likely want to extend ojc.ahni.hyperneat.HyperNEATFitnessFunction .
-You can use ojc.ahni.experiments.objectrecognition.* as examples.
+To create your own experiments you will most likely want to extend ojc.ahni.hyperneat.HyperNEATFitnessFunction or ojc.ahni.hyperneat.HyperNEATTargetFitnessFunction
+For examples see:
+ojc.ahni.experiments.TestTargetFitnessFunction and
+ojc.ahni.experiments.objectrecognition.*

 The main class is ojc.ahni.hyperneat.Run.
 It expects a .properties file containing parameters for NEAT, HyperNEAT, typically the specific experiment being run, and a few other things.
 See properties/* for examples.

-*NOTES*
+NOTES

 AHNI was built on top of a modified version of ANJI (Another NEAT Java Implementation) by Derek James and Philip Tucker.